pbs/django-atris/README.rst

 django-atris
 ============

-django-atris stores a snapshot of each tracked model on create/ update/delete operations.
+Django-atris stores a snapshot of each tracked model on create/ update/delete operations.

 Snapshots are available in a global form as well.